 Role shortlisted for:

 Candidate name:

 Searcher name:

 Date and time of online search:

-Agreed search terms:
+Agreed search terms: 'Candidate name'

+'Candidate name' + 'current employer'

+'Candidate name' + 'previous employer'

-institution'
+'Candidate name' + 'educational institution'

 Agreed platforms: Google

-● LinkedIn
+LinkedIn

 Their most recent employer's website

 Agreed limitations: Search to be carried out using the agreed terms,

+looking

-looking at the first 3 pages of results only
+at the first 3 pages of results only

-Findings to note: We are specifically looking for things that would make someone unsuitable to work with children and/or could bring the employer into disrepute, for example evidence of offensive or inappropriate behaviour.
+Findings to note: We are specifically looking for things that would

+make someone unsuitable to work with children

+and/or could bring the employer into disrepute, for

+example evidence of offensive or inappropriate

+behaviour.

 Do not include irrelevant personal information.